dustymabe/vagrant-sshfs/test/misc/README.txt

 # We are printing out the machine-id under each mount.
 The first two
 should be the same, because they are from the same machine.
 The last two should be different.

+# Close our file descriptor.
+No other process should be using it
+exec {extra_fd}>&-
+if sudo lsof -wn -d $extra_fd | grep -q "$tmpfile"; then echo "Failure: there are processes running that hold an inherited file descriptor" fi